 By Roderick Miller

-By 1940, the larger of the two buildings was used as a military prison and run by the Wehrmacht, but the smaller of the two buildings, directly on the street called ‘Seilersbahn’, was still used by the state justice system.
-Officially the building was used for prisoners with psychiatric problems and was locally nicknamed the ‘Psycha’, short for ‘psychiatric institution’.
+By 1940, a building just north of Bruchsal Prison was used as a military prison for the Wehrmacht, but the smaller of the two buildings, directly on the street called ‘Seilersbahn’, was still administered by Bruchsal Prison.
+Officially the building was used for prisoners with psychiatric problems and was locally nicknamed the Psycha, short for ‘psychiatric institution’.
 By mid-1944, its primary use was a place of execution by guillotine for supposed enemies of the Reich.
 55 people were beheaded in a small building behind the prison, and a further 9 inmates of the prison were executed by shooting in a nearby stone quarry, the last two on 20 March 1945.

-Alfred Baker spent one night in Bruchsal Seilersbahn Prison on 21 June 1944 — and left on the same day that the first guillotine execution in the prison took place, 22 June 1944.
-It is presumed that he was in the prison merely as a stopover during his transfer from Karlsruhe Prison to Landsberg Prison, though it is possible that he was brought there for an examination.
+Alfred Baker spent one night in Bruchsal Prison on 21 June 1944 — and left on the same day that the first guillotine execution in the prison took place, 22 June 1944.
+It is presumed that he was in the prison merely as a stopover during his transfer from Karlsruhe Prison to Landsberg Prison.
 Baker left no mention of Bruchsal in his post-war testimonial, and the fact that he was there is confirmed only in a single document of the International Tracing Service.